myproxy-init(1) MyProxy myproxy-init(1)

 dential renewal.

--Z dn, --retrievable_by_cert dn
+-Z name, --retrievable_by_cert name

 Allow the specified entity to retrieve credentials without a

-Science Alliance/CN=Jim Basney") instead.
-This option implies
+behavior.
+This option implies -n.

 -x, --regex_dn_match